 - More security

 However, GPT is not always the right choice.
 If its hardware, firmware or software requirements can’t be met, you can only use MBR.
 The reasons could be that: your motherboard doesn’t support UEFI boot, or you still use an old Windows OS, or you install 32bit Windows 7 to an SSD.

 In conclusion, choose one according to your actual need for better performance.

 MBR VS GPT SSD, Make a Conversion?

-Step 1: Launch this free software to its main interface.
-Then right click on the GPT disk, and then select “Convert GPT Disk to MBR Disk" function.
+Step 1: Launch this software.
+Then choose the GPT disk, and then select “Convert GPT Disk to MBR Disk“.

 Step 1: Click the MBR disk, and then select “Convert MBR Disk to GPT Disk” in the action pane.